 Published twice a year in March and September, CMR contains papers in both English and Bahasa Melayu.
 CMR publishes double-blind refereed articles in various aspects of finance, including Asset Pricing, International Finance, Corporate Finance, Banking, Risk and Insurance, Market Microstructure and Islamic Banking and Finance.
 The journal welcomes empirical and theoretical contributions that have not been previously published.

-CMR is listed and indexed in ABDC Journal Quality List, Research Papers in Economics (RePEc), and MyJurnal by Citation and Infometrics Centre (formerly known as Malaysia Citation Centre (MCC).
+CMR is listed and indexed in ABDC Journal Quality List, Research Papers in Economics (RePEc), and MyJurnal by Citation and Infometrics Centre (formerly known as Malaysia Citation Centre (MCC)).

 Publication Ethics Policy

 Capital Markets Review (CMR) is a peer reviewed journal which adheres to the Committee on Publication Ethics (COPE) standards on publication ethics to prevent any publication malpractice.
 It is expected that all parties involved in the act of publishing article(s) in CMR, including authors, reviewers and editors, are fully committed to the following ethics statements documented based on the Ethical Code of COPE.

 - Author(s) should ensure that their work has not been published previously except in the form of an abstract or as part of a published lecture or academic thesis.

 - Author(s) should ensure that their work is not under consideration for publication elsewhere before they submit their work to this journal.